kvasdopil/id205l/README.md

 - TODO: add interrupt support

-### Battery charge and charging status
+### Battery level and charging status

-Battery charge level is either on D28 or D30.
+Battery charge level is analog value on D28
-Pin D25 is 1 when device is charging.
+Pin D39 is low when device is charging.

 - TODO: add battery percentage calculation